Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 FC=gfortran LDSHARED=gfortran pip install cellconstructor python-sscha

-Running the testsuite
+Running the test suite

-To be sure everything is working, you can run the testsuite.
+To be sure everything is working, you can run the test suite.
 Make sure to install the pytest package with

 pip install pytest

-Then run the testsuite with
+Then run the test with

 cellconstrutor_test.py